• Key supplier to the NHS

 Last winter, the ambulance strikes had a significant impact on assisting fallers.
 Only category 1 and 2 incidences were responded to due to the capacity shortages, which ruled out category 3 fallers.

-As outlined in previous articles, delays in mobilising a fallen person can have critical consequences for them.
+Delays in mobilising a fallen person can have critical consequences for them.
 It is imperative for first responders to react quickly to a fall even if there is no apparent emergency, to avoid a ‘long lie’ and the detrimental impact this can have on the faller’s long-term health.

 ambulance in the snow